ThaiTechTales/kafka/docs/05-operations-kafka-consumer-groups-01.md

 - Allows consumer groups to scale: New consumers can join and start from the right place.
 - Enables replaying messages: If offsets are reset, a consumer can reprocess messages.

-## 6. Start a Consumer in a Different Group from the Beginning
+## 6. Start a Consumer in a Different Group from the Beginning with --from-beginning

 ```sh
 # Terminal 6 (Consumer #4) - Start a consumer in 'my-second-application' group from the beginning